Shuilu Fahui: Tang dynasty (7th–10th century)

-Song dynasty (10th century-13th century)
+Song dynasty (10th–13th century)

-After the Tang dynasty, Shuilu Fahui ceremonies continued to grow in popularity and were widely practiced in the succeeding Song dynasty (960-1279) by monastics, and historical records proliferated with numerous accounts of such ceremonies.
+After the Tang dynasty, Shuilu Fahui ceremonies continued to grow in popularity and were widely practiced in the succeeding Song dynasty (960–1279) by monastics, and historical records proliferated with numerous accounts of such ceremonies.

 Imperial Patronage

 Nanchan Temple^{[zh]} in Wuxi, which was the site of one of the Shuilu Fahui ceremonies held by the Song imperial family after the death of Empress Gao (1032–1093).

 In particular, it was relatively common for the imperial family and government to commission performances of the ritual, especially in times of conflict or upon the death of a political figure.
-Various Song-era historical documents such as the Xu Zizhi Tongjian Changbian (續資治通鑑長編), an extensive chronicle of the history of the Northern Song dynasty in 980 volumes by the historian Li Tao (李燾), and voluminous court records as well as miscellaneous writings by officials like Wang Anshi (王安石, 1021-1086) and Qi Chongli (綦崇禮, 1083-1142), make numerous mentions of multiple performances of the Shuilu Fahui ceremony being commissioned by the imperial families of both the Song dynasty and its contemporaneous rival Jin dynasty (1115-1234).
+Various Song-era historical documents such as the Xu Zizhi Tongjian Changbian (續資治通鑑長編), an extensive chronicle of the history of the Northern Song dynasty in 980 volumes by the historian Li Tao (李燾), and voluminous court records as well as miscellaneous writings by officials like Wang Anshi (王安石, 1021–1086) and Qi Chongli (綦崇禮, 1083–1142), make numerous mentions of multiple performances of the Shuilu Fahui ceremony being commissioned by the imperial families of both the Song dynasty and its contemporaneous rival Jin dynasty (1115–1234).
 The following are a few examples.
-Both the Song Emperor Yingzong (1032 -1067) and the Song Empress Cao (1016-1079) were commemorated with performances of the Shuilu Fahui ceremony upon their deaths.
+Both the Song Emperor Yingzong (1032 -1067) and the Song Empress Cao (1016–1079) were commemorated with performances of the Shuilu Fahui ceremony upon their deaths.
 In 1081, the Song Emperor Shenzong sponsored a Shuilu Fahui ceremony at a temple in Guizhou (桂州) for the spirits of fallen soldiers and civilians from Yongzhou, Qinzhou and Lianzhou who had perished during the Song–Đại Việt war.
-In 1083, Emperor Shenzong commissioned another Shuilu Fahui ceremony at a temple in Mingzhou (明州, modern-day Ningbo) that was held on the eve of a one-month mourning ceremony in commemoration of the death of King Munjong (1046-1083) of Goryeo.
+In 1083, Emperor Shenzong commissioned another Shuilu Fahui ceremony at a temple in Mingzhou (明州, modern-day Ningbo) that was held on the eve of a one-month mourning ceremony in commemoration of the death of King Munjong (1046–1083) of Goryeo.
 In 1085, three Shuilu Fahui ceremonies (one taking place on the Dongzhi Festival, one taking place on Chinese New Year and one taking place on the Hanshi Festival) were commissioned and held in the Funing Palace (福寧殿) to commemorate the death of Emperor Shenzong.
 The famous poet Su Shi (蘇軾,1037-1101), also widely known as Su Dongpo (蘇東坡), wrote three separate poems, one for each occasion.